Critical rationalism: Justified true belief versus objective knowledge

 He added that this is very different from the use of "S knows p" or "S believes p", or even "S wrongly believes p" or "S doubts p" in an analysis of knowledge and its justification.

-For Popper, this separation between logic, methodology, and psychological aspects was the concrete reality in science; that is, his methodology, which is prescriptive, is simultaneously descriptive of what he considered to be true scientific activity.
+For Popper, this separation between logic, methodology, and psychological aspects was the concrete reality in science; that is, his methodology, which is normative, is simultaneously descriptive of what he considered to be true scientific activity.
 He emphasized that a large part of science relies on standard deductive reasoning, even when it comes to comparison with observations.
 David Miller noted that, for Popper, knowledge is neither justified nor believed, and that, generally, scientific knowledge is not true (in any logical sense).
 Musgrave wrote that "Popper's theory of science, and his cure for relativism, rest upon his rejection of the traditional theory of knowledge as justified true belief."